-On February 19, 2016, the Board declared a quarterly eligible dividend of \$0.25 on each issued and outstanding ACI Share.
-The dividend was eligible to shareholders of record on February 29, 2015 and was paid on March 15, 2015.
+On February 21, 2017, the Board declared a quarterly eligible dividend of \$0.10 on each issued and outstanding ACI Share.
+The dividend was eligible to shareholders of record on February 28, 2017 and was paid on March 15, 2017.

 Regarding dividends, the Board of Directors remain committed to providing investors with an attractive dividend which it continues to review on a regular basis in the context of a number of factors, including acquisition opportunities.
 Our ability to pay dividends and the actual amount of such dividends will be dependent upon, among other things, our financial performance, our debt covenants and obligations, our ability to refinance our debt obligations on similar terms and at similar interest rates, our working capital requirements, our future tax obligations, our future capital requirements, and the Company's growth prospects.

 As per the terms of the Credit Agreement, we are restricted from declaring dividends if we are in breach of our financial covenants or our available margin and facility limits or if such dividend would result in a breach of our covenants or our available margin and facility limits.
+At this time, the Company is within its covenants.